Life As a Medical Records or Health Information Technician

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-Job Outlook for Medical Records and Health Information Technicians
+Job Demand for Medical Records and Health Information Technicians

-There were about 206,300 jobs for Medical Records or Health Information Technician in 2016 (in the United States).
+In the United States, there were 206,300 jobs for Medical Records or Health Information Technician in 2016.
 New jobs are being produced at a rate of 13.5% which is above the national average.
 The Bureau of Labor Statistics predicts 27,800 new jobs for Medical Records or Health Information Technician by 2026.
 There will be an estimated 15,800 positions for Medical Records or Health Information Tech per year.

 The states with the most job growth for Medical Records or Health Information Tech are Arizona, Utah, and Colorado.
 Watch out if you plan on working in Rhode Island, Illinois, or Mississippi.
 These states have the worst job growth for this type of profession.

-The average yearly salary of a Medical Records or Health Information Tech ranges between $26,550 and $66,260.
+The salary for Medical Records and Health Information Technicians ranges between about $26,550 and $66,260 a year.

 Medical Records and Health Information Technicians who work in New Jersey, District of Columbia, or Connecticut, make the highest salaries.

-Below is a list of the median annual salaries for Medical Records and Health Information Technicians in different U.S. states.
+How much do Medical Records and Health Information Technicians make in different U.S. states?

 State | Annual Mean Salary |